Shoofly Pie is part of my Amish and Mennonite roots. Today I'm honored to share an easy and delicious slice of my heritage with you.

 Variations: dry-bottom vs. wet-bottom

-This gives the dessert a more cake-like consistency, making it easier to eat without a crust back in the old days when it was eaten for breakfast with a mug of strong black coffee.
+This gives the dessert a more cake-like consistency, making it easier to eat without a crust.
+Back in the old days, it was eaten for breakfast with a mug of strong black coffee.

 Wet-bottom shoofly pie is what we are showing you how to make today, and the crumbs are sprinkled on top of the filling, giving each slice a more custard-like consistency.

-Start by making your own crust, or picking one up from the grocery store.
-Then, it's time to get down to the business of making a homemade Amish recipe!
+Start by making your crust or picking one up from the grocery store.
+Then, it’s time to get down to the business of making a homemade Amish recipe!

 Start with the Crumb Topping

-To make the filling for shoofly pie, you'll combine molasses, water, and baking soda and pour it into the pastry shell.
+To make the filling for shoofly pie, you’ll combine molasses, water, and baking soda and pour it into the pastry shell.
+I find that a deep dish pie shell works best for this recipe.
 You can see how we do this in steps 1 and 2 below,.

 Then, add the crumb topping to the top of the unbaked dessert.